byu-rad-lab/baloo-mujoco-sim/README.md

 We could instead specify the maximum length for each of the tendons, which might work better.
 Either way, it's unclear how the actual joint limit changes with respect to the number of disks used.

+### Expanding OS Compatibility

+The installation script has only been tested on Ubuntu 20.04.
+It would be good to test on newer version of Ubuntu to ensure compatibility.

+It would also be good to add support for other operating systems, such as MacOS and Windows, though that might take more work.